regularWand/frame-by-frame/chrome-web-store.md

 Description
 -----------

-Watch YouTube™ videos frame by frame.
+Use the buttons added to your video controls or the [ and ] keyboard shortcuts to navigate backwards and forwards frame by frame.

 Created by Calum J. Eadie (http://calumjeadie.com) and Tom D. Chambers (http://tomchambers.me).